johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-web-content-filtering.md

 ![Enter URL for blocked sites in Web content filtering.](media/microsoft-edge-web-content-filtering/pic6.png)

 > [!NOTE]
 > In addition to specific URLs you can use URL patterns with supported wildcard characters.
-Refer to this [page](/DeployEdge/edge-learnmmore-url-list-filter%20format)
+Refer to [this page](/DeployEdge/edge-learnmmore-url-list-filter%20format) for more information.

 > [!IMPORTANT]
-> URLs added to the Allowed sites list takes will take precedence over the Blocked sites list and Blocked categories.
+> URLs added to the Allowed sites list will take precedence over the Blocked sites list and Blocked categories.
 You can read more about this [here](/deployedge/microsoft-edge-policies#urlallowlist).

-### Enable Diagnostic data (Optional)
+### Enable diagnostic data (optional)

 Web Content Filtering (WCF) on Microsoft Edge is in preview and our aim is to make it as safe and seamless as possible.
-For us to be able to watch the behavior of this feature and diagnose any issues that might arise during the preview, we recommend that you enable **Optional data** on the devices that you're enabling WCF on.
-Microsoft values your privacy, and we won't collect or use personal data.
+To help improve the feature and diagnose any issues that might arise during the preview, we recommend that you enable Optional data for the devices on which you are enabling WCF.
+Microsoft values your privacy, and we will not collect or use any personal identifiable information.

-1. To enable **Diagnostic data** open the policy configuration page and go to **Settings**.
+1. To enable **Diagnostic data**, open the policy configuration page and go to **Settings**.
 2. Select **Add setting**.

 ![Open policy configuration page to add a setting.](media/microsoft-edge-web-content-filtering/pic7.png)